-- A. Violations of standards established by College academic programs for student conduct in areas and classes such as the gym, fitness center, locker rooms, clinical settings, labs, shops and internships. - B. Violation of or disregard for safety policies and procedures, e.g. lab safety contract. - C. Violation of the Tobacco-Free Campus Policy. - D. Violation of East Central College's Information Technology Policy. - E. All forms of academic dishonesty such as cheating, aiding or abetting cheating, plagiarism, fabrication or multiple submission of papers in courses without prior instructor consent or representation of others' work as one's own.
-Refer to Academic Honor Code. - F. Knowingly furnishing false information to the College. - G. Forgery, alteration, or misuse of College documents, records, or identification, whether in written or electronic form. - H. Obstruction or disruption of teaching, research, administration, disciplinary procedures, or any other College events or activities, including public service functions and other authorized activities on College premises. - I. Disturbing others with strong, pervasive odors such as perfume, cologne, body odor, animal odor, alcohol, or illegal substances. - J. Assault, abuse or conduct which threatens or endangers the health or safety of another person on College- owned or controlled property or at a College-sponsored or supervised function. - K. Theft, malicious destruction, damage, misuse, or conversion of property belonging to the College, a College employee, a College student, or a campus visitor. - L. Unauthorized entry into or use of College facilities. - M. Violation of local, state, or federal laws on College-owned or controlled property or at College-sponsored or supervised functions. - N. The unlawful manufacture, distribution, dispensation, possession, or use of a controlled substance, an imitation controlled substance, or alcoholic beverages on College premises or at off-campus sites, in College vehicles and in any private vehicles parked on College premises or at off-campus sites or at College-sponsored or supervised functions.
-An imitation controlled substance is a substance that is not a controlled substance, which by appearance (including color, shape, size, and markings), or by representations made, would lead a reasonable person to believe that a substance is a controlled substance. - O. Failure to identify one's self when requested to by College officials or College agents or failure to comply with directions of College officials acting in the performance of their duties. - P. Possession or use of firearms or other weapons, explosives, dangerous chemicals, or fireworks on campus or at College-sponsored or supervised activities. - Q. Gambling on College-owned or controlled property or at College-sponsored or supervised functions.
-Charitable or fund raising raffles may be permitted for student organizations with the approval of the Vice President of Student Development. - R. Violation of the Policy Regarding Student Protections Against Sexual Assault, Relationship Violence, and Stalking. - S. Violation of College policies regarding Discrimination and Harassment.
+- A. Violations of standards established by college academic programs for student conduct in areas and classes such as the gym, fitness center, locker rooms, clinical settings, labs, shops, and internships. - B. Violation of or disregard for safety policies and procedures, e.g., lab safety contract. - C. Violation of the Tobacco-Free Campus Policy. - D. Violation of East Central College's Information Technology Policy. - E. All forms of academic dishonesty such as cheating, aiding, or abetting cheating, plagiarism, fabrication, or multiple submission of papers in courses without prior instructor consent or representation of others' work as one's own.
+Refer to Academic Honor Code. - F. Knowingly furnishing false information to the College. - G. Forgery, alteration, or misuse of college documents, records, or identification, whether in written or electronic form. - H. Obstruction or disruption of teaching, research, administration, disciplinary procedures, or any other College events or activities, including public service functions and other authorized activities on college premises. - I. Disturbing others with strong, pervasive odors such as perfume, cologne, body odor, animal odor, alcohol, or illegal substances. - J. Assault, abuse or conduct which threatens or endangers the health or safety of another person on collegeowned or controlled property or at a college-sponsored or supervised function. - K. Theft, malicious destruction, damage, misuse, or conversion of property belonging to the College, a college employee, a college student, or a campus visitor. - L. Unauthorized entry into or use of college facilities. - M. Violation of local, state, or federal laws on college-owned or controlled property or at college-sponsored or supervised functions. - N. The unlawful manufacture, distribution, dispensation, possession, or use of a controlled substance, an imitation controlled substance, or alcoholic beverages on college premises or at off-campus sites, in college vehicles and in any private vehicles parked on college premises or at off-campus sites or at college-sponsored or supervised functions.
+An imitation controlled substance is a substance that is not a controlled substance, which by appearance (including color, shape, size, and markings), or by representations made, would lead a reasonable person to believe that a substance is a controlled substance. - O. Failure to identify oneself when requested to by college officials or College agents or failure to comply with directions of college officials acting in the performance of their duties. - P. Possession or use of firearms or other weapons, explosives, dangerous chemicals, or fireworks on campus or at college-sponsored or supervised activities. - Q. Gambling on College-owned or controlled property or at college-sponsored or supervised functions.
+Charitable or fund-raising raffles may be permitted for student organizations with the approval of the Vice President of Student Development. - R. Violation of the Policy Regarding Student Protections Against Sexual Assault, Relationship Violence, and Stalking. - S. Violation of College policies regarding Discrimination and Harassment.